ketsugi/plexacious/README.md

 Clear the current digest timer and set a new interval timer for the digest process.

 ##### Parameters:
-- {integer} timer: The desired interval between digest processes, in minutes.
+- `{integer} timer`: The desired interval between digest processes, in minutes.

 ##### Return:
 Returns the Plexacious object instance for method chaining.